Lewes district – mobilising council assets, decarbonising supply chains

 Zoe became Deputy Leader of Lewes District Council in early 2020.
 She is Leader of the Green Party group in the Co-operative Alliance who control the Council.
 Before then, she was Chief Executive of a social enterprise in Brighton that delivers NHS services to a million people and has worked in health care for nearly 30 years.

-Gail joined the national housing charity MHA in January 2017 as an Impact and Development Lead.
-Her role involves researching and developing new services and assessing the impact of services.
-Prior to joining MHA, Gail was a planning and regeneration consultant.
-Gail has also worked for Lambeth Council and a number of cooperatives including South London Bakers and Balham Food and Book.
+Her expertise is applied to a diverse portfolio of projects and programmes within the public sector but also interfacing with the private and voluntary sector.
+Gail has also worked for the national housing charity MHA, Lambeth Council and a number of cooperatives including South London Bakers and Balham Food and Book.
 Gail also has experience of working in the private sector and has worked for a number of large international law firms.